English

 Which supplements positively influence fertility?

-For women, it is essential to take folic acid before trying to conceive.
-Preferably in the biologically active form, folate, for optimal absorption.
+What is important, in any case, is to start taking folic acid before pregnancy.
+Preferably in the biologically active form folate for optimal absorption.
 Folate reduces the risk of neural tube defects in your unborn child.
-A stock of folate should already be established before pregnancy occurs.
-A special pregnancy multivitamin like the Prenatal provides the optimal ratio of vitamins and minerals important for this period in your life, and therefore the right amount of folate.
+There should already be a stock of folate before pregnancy occurs.
+A special pregnancy multivitamin provides the optimal ratio of vitamins and minerals important for this period in your life, and thus the right amount of folate.

 Below you will find some general lifestyle tips to improve fertility.
-Other general supplements for women include vitamins D and C to support the immune system; vitamin C also acts as an antioxidant, protecting cells against oxidative damage from free radicals.
-Vitamin E and Zinc also act as antioxidants and contribute to the maintenance of healthy cells and tissues.
-Zinc contributes to normal female fertility.
+Other general supplements for women include vitamins D and C to support the immune system, with vitamin C also acting as an antioxidant, protecting cells from oxidative damage from free radicals.
+Vitamin E and zinc also work as antioxidants and contribute to maintaining healthy cells and tissues.
+Zinc contributes to the normal fertility of women.

-Poor quality sperm or "weak sperm" can result from an unhealthy lifestyle, where drinking alcohol, smoking, and being overweight play a role, but the cause can also lie in medical issues.
+Poor quality sperm or "weak sperm" can result from an unhealthy lifestyle involving alcohol consumption, smoking, and being overweight, but the cause can also lie in medical issues.

-Male fertility declines less rapidly (than in women) with age, but like women, male fertility does decrease as he gets older.
-The main criterion for male fertility is the quality of the sperm, or sperm cells.
+Men's fertility decreases less rapidly (than women's) with age, but like women, men's fertility does decrease as they get older.
+The most important criterion for male fertility is the quality of the sperm, or sperm cells.
 The criteria for healthy sperm are:

 • the number of sperm cells